An examination of the the consequences of the greenhouse effect and the aftermath of greenhouse gases.

 What Can We Do about the Greenhouse Effect?

 To reflect on recent events, climate change alone did not start the fires in Australia.
 However, the fires are being exacerbated by the conditions provided by the temperature change – warmer temperatures create drier grounds and drier vegetation which burns with more ease and much faster.
 It is in human nature to react when we are affected.
 When catastrophe struck in Australia, the world responded.
 The whole planet did not experience the effects directly, but so many people from all over the world tried to help.
 We have to do the same about greenhouse emissions.
 We have seen a lot of catastrophes, but what is yet to come?
 The world might be only whispering now, and we must not wait until it screams.
 We have to keep in mind that the sparks are seldom given as much attention as the fire, yet they are the ones which make the flames burn.

 Some say we live on borrowed time, others that this is too drastic of a comparison.
 But is it?
 There will always be two sides to one story, but the fact is that there is not much more time, borrowed or otherwise, to make things better.
 The Paris Agreement was signed in 2015.
 Scientists are developing substitutes for fossil fuels and working on technologies that could contribute to decreasing the amount of emissions into the atmosphere.
 The importance of renewable energy is enhanced and preached on every corner, but many of it is still in the stages of development.
 It will take at least another three decades before we can completely rely on renewables.
 Except we do not have three decades.

-Besides powerful people and corporations with great reach who can provide for a better world in a grant measure, there are measures that anyone can manage to follow.
+Besides powerful people and corporations with great reach who can provide for a better world in a grant measure, there are measures towards addressing the greenhouse effect that anyone can manage to follow.

 The Importance of Awareness